 Properties that have been repossessed by the lenders often find their way to the auction rooms.
 Whilst it is possible to find properties that are good value for money it shouldn’t be assumed that they are all bargains.
 Careful research on price and other aspects should be undertaken to ensure that the property is the bargain that it might first appear.

 Tenanted properties are frequently sold at auction.
 Particularly ones where there are sitting tenants in place and therefore there is no realistic chance of obtaining vacant possession.
-In these cases properties tend to be valued in terms of their future value once they become vacant, or in some cases in relation to their rental incomes i.e. their yields.
+In these cases properties tend to be valued in terms of their future value once they become vacant, or in some cases in relation to their rental incomes i.e. their rental yield.

 Some property investors will look to dispose of all or part of their portfolio in a single auction.
 Some opportunitistic buyers have bought these portfolios and then made a profit by breaking them up and selling the properties individually.
 Obviously this approach is particularly successful in a rising market.